-The remainder of this report is organized into four chapters.
-Chapter Two presents the literature review and cases studies that were drawn upon to develop the employee survey.
-Chapter Three documents the methodology used to design, produce, implement, and collect the survey.
-Chapter Four describes the survey analysis and presents the detailed findings.
-The final chapter outlines the conclusions and illustrates recommendations for further action during the subsequent phases of the project.
+The remaining four sections of this report are organized as follows: Section Two presents the literature review and case studies that were drawn upon to develop the employee survey; Section Three documents the methodology used to design, produce, implement, and collect the survey; Section Four describes the survey analysis and presents the detailed findings; Section Five outlines the conclusions and illustrates recommendations for further action during the subsequent phases of the project.
 Materials developed and used during this phase of the project, such as the survey instrument and promotional items, as well as raw survey data results, are included in the Appendices of this report.